How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-Common Causes of Drain Blockages
+Common Reasons for Drain Blockages

-- Hair and soap scum buildup in bathroom drains
+- Soap scum and hair buildup in bathroom drains

-- Tree roots developing into pipes in the exterior of the house
+- Tree roots expanding into pipes in the exterior of the house

 Dos

-1. Use a strainer or hair catcher
+1. Use a hair catcher

-2. Correctly dispose of the kitchen waste
+2. Properly dispose of kitchen waste

-3. Perform regular checks for maintenance cleaning
+3. Conduct periodic checks for maintenance cleaning

 4. Use baking soda and vinegar.

-5. Get a professional to help you.
+5. Contact a professional

 Don’ts